yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-managed-disk-from-snapshot.md

 #Provide the storage type for Managed Disk.
 PremiumLRS or StandardLRS.
 $storageType = 'PremiumLRS'

-#Provide the Azure region (e.g. China North) where Managed Disks will be located.
+#Provide the Azure region (e.g. chinanorth) where Managed Disks will be located.
 #This location should be same as the snapshot location
 #Get all the Azure location using command below:
 #Get-AzureRmLocation
-$location = 'China North'
+$location = 'chinanorth'

 #Set the context to the subscription Id where Managed Disk will be created
 Select-AzureRmSubscription -SubscriptionId $SubscriptionId